ZuluSCSI/ZuluSCSI.com/index.md

 <img src="assets/img/ZuluSCSI-V1.1-Rev2022d-TopDown-FullSize.jpg" alt="ZuluSCSI V1.1 PCB" width="733" height="770">

-ZuluSCSI is a SCSI computer storage emulation platform, which speaks both SCSI-1 and SCSI-2.
+ZuluSCSI™ is a SCSI computer storage emulation platform, which speaks both SCSI-1 and SCSI-2.
 It uses file-based SCSI HDD & CD-ROM images, similar to RaSCSI and BlueSCSI.
 It represents a fusion of firmware and concepts from both SCSI2SD V6 and BlueSCSI.
 Hard drive and CD-ROM drive images are stored on a standard FAT32 or exFAT-formatted SD card.

 ## Features